joelegner/voided_shaft/docs/report.md

 1. The inner tube behaves as a composite member.

 Minimum steel is required for the column.
-Because the proportions of a drilled shaft are governed by either the geotechnical soil requirements or anchor bolt circle minimum edge distance requirements, ACI 318 Section 10.3.1.2 allows us to use one-half the gross cross-sectional area for minimum steel calculations.
+Minimum reinforcement is specified in ACI 318 Section 10.6.1.1 as 1% of the gross area of the member: $A_{s,min} = 0.01A_g$.
+However, because the proportions of a drilled shaft are governed by either the geotechnical soil requirements or anchor bolt circle minimum edge distance requirements, ACI 318 Section 10.3.1.2 allows us to use one-half the gross cross-sectional area for minimum steel calculations.
 Therefore minimum steel is:

 $$ A_{s,min} = 0.005 A_g = \dfrac{ \pi (D^2 - D_i^2) }{4} $$